Cleveland Diesel Engine Division: Cleveland diesel-powered fleet submarines

 The Cleveland Diesel Engine Division of General Motors built the majority of submarine engines during World War II.
-The Model 16-248 and 16-278A were installed in many of the Salmon, Sargo, Tambor, Gato, and Balao classes of diesel electric submarines built in World War II and they continued to operate in US service until the 1980s and in foreign service until the 2000s.
+The Model 16-248 and 16-278A were installed in many of the Salmon, Sargo, Tambor, Gato, and Balao classes of diesel electric submarines built in World War II and they continued to operate in U.S. service until the 1980s and in foreign service until the 2000s.
 Two models of the Cleveland diesels were used as main engines in World War II era fleet type submarines, the Model 16-248 and Model 16-278A.
 The 16-248 was installed in Cleveland diesel equipped submarines until the Model 16-278 was introduced.
 Cleveland diesel installations since early World War II were Model 16-278A engines.